ciaoidea/holographix/README.md

 phi - 1 = 1 / phi            ≈  0.618033...
 ```

-This “most irrational” proportion is what Holographix uses to spread fine detail as evenly as possible.
+This “most irrational” proportion is what HolographiX uses to spread fine detail as evenly as possible.

 Once the residual has been flattened into a 1-D array of length `N`, the codec turns the golden fraction into a discrete rotation step: